luizbgomide/EclipsePhase2e-ptbr/src.clean_html/13/13-system-subversion.md

 ## Control Ware

-If hacking mesh inserts, a cyberbrain ([Mindware Hacking](17-mindware-hacking.md)), or a PAN’s master node, you will have privileged access to a morph’s ware — not to mention hacking the ware directly.
+If hacking mesh inserts, a cyberbrain ([Mindware Hacking](17-mindware-hacking.md)), or a PAN’s controller node, you will have privileged access to a morph’s ware — not to mention hacking the ware directly.
 A hacker can use this to (de)activate the ware, modify its functioning parameters, access diagnostics and usage logs, or install [scripts](06-mesh-actions.md#scripting) to manipulate this ware in the future, among other creative uses.

 ## Disable Safety Mechanisms